aakritiieee7/ai-intern-forge/README.md

-# DRDO HR Management System
+# DRDO Intern Management System

 A smart, AI-enhanced internship management platform tailored for research organizations like DRDO.
 What once required endless paperwork and manual coordination is now streamlined into a few intelligent clicks.